iresearch-toolkit/arangodb/Documentation/DocuBlocks/Rest/Views/REST_VIEW_LINK_CREATE.md

-@startDocuBlock REST_VIEW_UPDATE
+@startDocuBlock REST_VIEW_LINK_CREATE
-@brief Updates a view or link
+@brief adds collection to a view

-@RESTHEADER{PUT /_api/view/{view-name}, Update a view or link}
+@RESTHEADER{POST /_api/view/{view-name}, Add a collection to a view}

 @RESTURLPARAMETERS

 @RESTURLPARAM{view-name,string,required}
 The name of the view.

-@RESTQUERYPARAMETERS

-@RESTQUERYPARAM{collection,string,optional}
-The collection name.

-@RESTBODYPARAM{properties,string,required,string}
+@RESTBODYPARAM{collection,string,required,string}
 The name of the view.

 @RESTDESCRIPTION
-Updates a view with a given name or a link to a collection with a given name .
+Adds collection with a given name to a view with a given name.
 The request must contain an object with the following attributes.

 @RESTRETURNCODES